Executive Summary

 - Replacing Excel or a legacy planning tool

-- Seeking powerful scenario modelling
+- Seeking powerful scenario modeling

 - Wanting a platform finance can maintain without heavy IT involvement